FastComments/fastcomments-blog/src/content/(9-10-2025) FastComments Is Now Globally Distributed.md

 The comment thread are not static, they are live, and applying a live stream over the stale static data also does not work as when you view a thread as an anonymous user you get an "anonymous session".
 In this anonymous session you can do things like block and flag other users, and you have to show if the anon user liked a given comment, and so on.
+Comment threads can also be locked behind SSO, authentication, or user groups.

-This kind of "progressive enhancement" where the dynamic data is mapped to the static data from the CDN gives you a bad experience where content jumps around or changes after a few seconds.
+Finally, the kind of "progressive enhancement" where the dynamic data is mapped to the static data from the CDN gives you a bad experience where content jumps around or changes after a few seconds.
 We would prefer not to do that.

 ### Who Has My Data Now